falkirks/folder-test/README.md

     //  defaults to false
     errorExpected?: boolean;

+    // Whether or not error messages should include results
+    //  defaults to false
+    verbose?: boolean;

     // The value that code under test must equal
     //  if absent, will only test that the code under test does/doesn't throw an error with?: O | E;